-Amended and Restated Charter of Hingham Institution for Savings - Filed herewith.
+Amended and Restated Charter of Hingham Institution for Savings, which is incorporated by reference to the Bank's Form 10-K filed on March 3, 2020.

-By-Laws of Hingham Institution for Savings - Filed herewith
+Amended By-Laws of Hingham Institution for Savings - Filed herewith

 Exhibit 4.1 Description of Registrant's Securities - Filed herewith.